-Serum biochemical markers were investigate further assessed to the effect of the experimental diets on the constipated rats.
-According to our results, the activities of liver enzymes (ALT, AST, and ALP), renal functions (urea and creatinine), and serum lipid profile (TC, TG, LDL-c, and VLDL-c) were significantly (p \leq 0.05) higher in the constipated control rats than in the normal rats, with a marked decrease in levels.
+Serum biochemical markers were assessed investigate to further the effect of the experimental diets on the constipated rats.
+According to our results, the activities of liver enzymes (ALT, AST, and ALP), renal functions (urea and creatinine), and serum lipid profile (TC, TG, LDL-c, and VLDL-c) were significantly ($p \le 0.05$) higher in the constipated control rats than in the normal rats, with a marked decrease in levels.
 These findings HDL-c are consistent with those of Sabiu and Ashafa [76].
 A study conducted by Nafiu et al. [36] concluded that oral administration of LOP resulted in a significant increase ($p \leq$ 0.05) in ALP and AST in constipated rats compared to normal rats.
 Lee et al. [77] illustrated that HDL-c, albumin, total protein, ALT, ALP, and glucose exhibited significant differences between the LOP group and control group.
-Furthermore, Jabri et al. [52] demonstrated that LOPinduced inhibition of intestinal motility and peristalsis was associated with colic oxidative stress, characterized by an increase in reactive oxygen species (ROS) formation, lipid peroxidation, and a reduction in both enzymatic and non-enzymatic antioxidants.
+Furthermore, Jabri et al. [52] demonstrated that LOPinduced inhibition of intestinal motility and peristalsis was associated with colic oxidative stress, characterized by an increase in reactive oxygen species (ROS) formation, lipid peroxidation, and a reduction in both enzymatic and nonenzymatic antioxidants.
 Similarly, it has been shown that oxidative stress is involved in constipation by increasing the concentration of ROS, which damages proteins, lipids, and DNA [35 and 78].

-According to Jabri et al. [52] and Lee et al. [35], the administration of LOP significantly increased the production of malondialdehyde and hydrogen peroxide (H2O2)in the intestinal mucosa compared to the normal group, resulting in an increase in lipid peroxidation and a reduction in the activities of antioxidant enzymes.
+According to Jabri et al. [52] and Lee et al. [35], the administration significantly increased of LOP the production of malondialdehyde and hydrogen peroxide (H2O2) in the intestinal mucosa compared to the normal group, resulting in an increase in lipid peroxidation and a reduction in the of activities antioxidant enzymes.
 Additionally, LOP resulted in disturbances of the serum lipid profile in experimental constipated rats.